modernish/modernish/README.md

 * `-e`, `-f`, `-m`: Canonicalise.
 Convert each *path* found into a canonical and absolute path that can be used starting from any working directory.
   Relative *path*s are resolved starting from the present working directory.
-  Double slashes, '.' and '..' are resolved.
+  Double slashes are removed.
+Any special pathname components `.` and `..` are resolved.
 All symlinks encountered are followed, but a *path* does not need to contain any symlinks.
 UNC network paths (as on Cygwin) are supported.
 These options differ as follows:
     * `-e`: All pathname components must exist to produce a result.